 11 LGBTQ+ Family Planning Terms You Should Know

-The language of LGBTQ+ family planning can be a little dense and daunting.
-There are a lot of medical terms and acronyms, and if you don’t know all the jargon, it’s possible that you don’t know all your options and next steps for growing your family!
+The language of LGBTQ+ family planning can be dense and daunting.
+There are a lot of medical terms and acronyms, and if you don’t know all the jargon, it’s possible that you aren't even aware of all of your options for growing a family!

 Skip to a section:

-We’re starting with the professional title of the doctors you'll be working with here at Gay Parents To Be (more specifically, at our partner fertility clinic, Illume Fertility).
+We'll start with the professional title for the doctors you'll meet if you choose to work with Gay Parents To Be (more specifically, with our partner clinic, Illume Fertility).
 This definition is a little longer, but the more you know about our doctors’ extensive training and experience, the better.

 First, endocrinology is the field of studying and treating hormone-related issues in the body.
-So a board-certified Reproductive Endocrinologist (REI) is a doctor who studies and treats hormonal issues related to the human reproductive system.
+A board-certified reproductive endocrinologist (REI) is a doctor who studies and treats hormonal issues related to the human reproductive system.

 REIs specialize in: